apache/ambari/ambari-views/docs/index.md

        * Remove the instance data value for the given key.
        *
        * @param key  the key
-       */
+       *
-      public void removeInstanceData(String key);
+       * @throws IllegalStateException if no instance is associated */ public void removeInstanceData(String key);